codewithprash/testGrade/README.md

 # testgrade

--A cross-platform mobile application developed using Flutter Framework, Dart -Improved version of Examport
+- A cross-platform mobile application developed using Flutter Framework, Dart
+- Improved version of Examport
--Designed and developed the UI/UX for the application.
+- Designed and developed the UI/UX for the application.

 ## Getting Started